v3ctr0n/Cyber-Apocalypse-2023-Writeups/rev_hunting_license/tutorial_first_part.md

 As in many other RE challenges, we are given an executable to analyze, which in this case is tied to a server application.
-Key to solving this challenge was to analyze the given file _licence_.
+Key to solving this challenge was to analyze the given file _license_.

 The first step is always gonna be a file check.
 ```